 With the precision of Swiss timing, at exactly 18:00, the Christmas lights floating above the Bahnhofstrasse in Zurich suddenly glow and twinkle like a cluster of diamonds sparkling in the night-time sky.
 Befittingly, the lights are named “Lucy”, after the hit Beatles song, “Lucy in the Sky With Diamonds”.
 The crowd below gasp in unison before cheering and clapping; the annual switching on of the Christmas lights heralds the start of the Christmas

-With its arresting architecture, winding cobblestone streets and lush greenery, Stockholm is like a scene from a fairytale.
-The natural beauty of this city is best appreciated in the warm summer months but, even on the dark, wintry days when daylight peeks through the sky for a teasing few hours, Stockholm is a city which excites and entices.
-Museums and trendy art galleries abound, and you already know about the stylishly attired Swedish
+Review of the best restaurants and cafés in Stockholm, with tips for families with children.
+Swedish Food Scene With its arresting architecture, winding cobblestone streets and lush greenery, Stockholm is like a scene from a fairytale.
+The natural beauty of this city is best appreciated in the warm summer months but, even on the dark, wintry days when daylight peeks through the sky for a teasing few hours, Stockholm is a city which

 The Zurich Street Food Festival was in full swing this past weekend, this time along the scenic banks of Lake Zurich with the Swiss Alps providing a stunning backdrop.
 The diversity of cuisines prepared by the food stands and food trucks was a welcome surprise in a city where the local fare is often limited to cheese, sausages and potatoes.
 From Austrian dumplings to Yemeni pancakes, with various burger outlets and Asian dumplings